 I hope you have enjoyed this tutorial, and that you make your own farmhouse flower pot.
 Be sure to share those with us on social media!
 Follow me on social media using the buttons below.
 Enter your email in the space on the sidebar or at the bottom of the screen to receive an email whenever I upload a new post.
 That way you don’t miss a thing!

-If you’re a blogger I would LOVE for you to share your family friendly posts in my three link parties Happiness is Homemade, You’re the Star Blog Hop, and Traffic Jam Weekend.
+If you’re a blogger I would LOVE for you to share your family friendly posts in my link parties, Happiness is Homemade (Sun-Thurs) and Crafty Creators (Thurs-Mon).
 If you’re not a blogger you will love all of the great ideas shared in the parties like crafts, DIYs, home decor, recipes, family ideas and activities, fashion, Christian topics, life ideas and hacks, and a lot more!

 Stick around and check out my other home decor ideas and ways to bring a little summer inside this season.
 Make sure you pin this idea to come back to it later.
 Follow me on Pinterest for more ideas like this one along with a wide range of other ideas!